mgill25/distributed-systems-mit-6.834-labs/MapReduce_Brainstorming.md

 Similarly, if we have been told that there are a total of nReduce tasks (say n=10), we will simply have an array of 10 task status.

+## Design Revisions

+**Flaws**
+The above approach had a few flaws: it didn't take concurrent access into account fully.
+During concurrent RPC calls, it is a bad idea to maintain counter state for a few reasons:
+	- It makes reasoning about the code and the calls harder
+	- It lead to strange bugs where the monitor, on timeout, would decrement the count.
+This was particulary bad because I was using the counter itself as a task_id, which was a bad idea: because a task that needs to be reassigned would need to find the exact task id for the reassignment, and a global counter isn't really going to give us that.

+Taking these things into account, I have revised my approach to now just store the entire state table of booleans.
+On every task assignment or re-assignment, we simply iterate over the entire state table and check which tasks are the ones which are marked as "awaiting" yet.

+I have also introduced a convenience abstraction of a `Task` object, which I pass around and query (although directly mutating a task is not going to do anything because that only mutates a local copy intead of the global task inside the Master's task array).

+## Current situation

+The word count and the indexing examples are passing.
+The map parallelism test seems to only pass when it is preceeded by the wordcount test, suggesting some leftover state or process within the master that isn't properly cleaned up.

+The reduce parallelism test _always_ hangs up.
+We do not see any more active RPC calls in that case after the 6th worker successfully registers itself and marks its task as done.